Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Experiments

-To evaluate the sensitivity of the model to the balance weight between physical and data loss, we examine the effect of varying $\lambda$ values from 0 to 1 on forecasting performance.
-Figures \ref{fig:sen} (g), (h), and (i) show the RMSE and PCC results under different $\lambda$.
-On the Japanese-Prefectures dataset, the PCC of the model remains stable as $\lambda$ increases (i.e., the weight of the physical loss increases), while the RMSE increases slightly at $\lambda$= 0.2.
-This result indicates that performance is slightly affected by low physical loss weights, and the overall trend remains stable.
-Comparing the results across the three datasets, we observe that the Japan-Prefectures dataset performs slightly worse under low physical loss weights.
-In contrast, the US-States dataset performs best with higher physical loss weights.
+\textbf{Loss weight $\lambda$.} To evaluate the sensitivity of the model to the balance weight between physical and data loss, we examine the effect of varying $\lambda$ values from 0 to 1 on forecasting performance.
+Figures \ref{fig:sen} (i), (j), (k), and (l) show the RMSE and PCC results under different $\lambda$.
 Overall, increasing the $\lambda$ value has a greater impact on datasets with greater variability, while datasets with lower variability (e.g., US-States) maintain good performance even at higher $\lambda$ values.
-These results suggest that reasonably adjusting the balance between physical and data loss can enhance model performance across different datasets.
+The results suggest that reasonably adjusting the balance between physical and data loss can enhance model performance across different datasets.